-Some of our reinsurance treaties, notably in the Scandinavian countries, the United Kingdom, Australia, and the United States, contain clauses concerning financial strength, and provide for the possibility of early termination for our cedents if our rating is downgraded, if our net financial position falls below a certain
+Some of our reinsurance treaties, notably in the Scandinavian countries, the United Kingdom, Australia, and the United States, contain clauses concerning financial strength, and provide for the possibility of early termination for our cedents if our rating is downgraded, if our net financial position falls below a certain threshold, or if we carry out a reduction in share capital.
+Accordingly, such events could allow some of our cedents the opportunity to terminate their contract commitments, which would have a material adverse effect, but which cannot be quantified, on our financial position.
 Moreover, our principal lines of credit contain financial commitments and financial requirements which, if not met, constitute default and result, as need be, in the suspension of the use of current credit facilities and a ban on obtaining new lines of credit, which could in some cases have an adverse effect on our financial position

-4.12 W

-We face liquidity requirements in the short- to medium-term
+4.12 We face liquidity requirements in the short- to medium-term